naston70/jeremys-it-lab/99.MISC/neil-anderson/Cloud-Computing/cloud.md

 * This provides flexibility and reduces costs
 * Redundancy is supported by adding multiple physical systems which each have virtual systems running on them

+#### Clustering
+- Clustering supports combining multiple physical systems into a single virtual system
+- This provides redundancy and increased performance